 - other area reasons why Committee consideration is needed.

 - they are major or minor applications relating to the Council's own land or development, or submitted by an elected Member or senior officer of the Council where:

 - sustainable planning objections have been received and

-- a senior officer of the Council.
-(Delegation is still permitted if the application is refused.)
+- the application is being recommended for approval (delegation is still permitted if the application is recommended for refusal).

 - if approved, it would be a significant departure from approved policies (such applications may still be delegated for either approval or refusal).

 A close relation is defined as:

-A senior officer in Planning is defined as all officers of group leader and above in Development Management.
-If another officer asks for Committee determination, it must be agreed by the Service Director.
+A senior officer in Planning is defined as all officers of team leader and above in Development Management.
+If another officer asks for Committee determination, it must be agreed by the Head of Service.